commodity-js/commodity/packages/docs/docs/guides/testing.md

 # Testing and Mocking

-Supplier makes testing easy by providing two powerful mocking strategies, allowing you to isolate components and control dependencies during tests.
+Commodity makes testing easy by providing two powerful mocking strategies, allowing you to isolate components and control dependencies during tests.

 ## Method 1: Mocking with `.pack()`

 The simplest way to mock a dependency is to use `.pack()` on a **Product Supplier**.
 This provides a direct value or object for that dependency, completely bypassing its factory function and its own dependencies.

-**Use this for:** Simple, stateless mocks where you just need to provide a specific value or a simple object with mocked methods.
+**Use this for:** Simple mocks with simple known values

 ```typescript
 // Production services